Q - When do we meet?

 Q - What is meant by selections?

 When building with Rooftight, you will be able to choose your finishes from Rooftight’s variety of options as per your contract.
 Rooftight has pared down selections to the finishes that are most current, to help facilitate easier decisions for you.
 That said, while we include the most popular finishes and choices in the purchase price, upgrades and complete customization are available depending on your needs, tastes, and budget.
 Our designer will walk you through choices in the comfort of our inspiration studio.
-You will have six weeks for your selections once your contract is firm – this facilitates the ordering of items with longer lead times and provides all necessary specifications for the build.
+You will have six weeks for your selections once they begin – this facilitates the ordering of items with longer lead times and provides all necessary specifications for the build.

 Q - How do upgrades work?